Pentecostalism

 This '(Christian) Catholic Apostolic Church' (see 1893 AD below) would not only

-- A) use a name nearly eponymous to the 'Catholic Apostolic Church' in London (while the addition 'Christian' is also not new, because the 'Allgemeine Christliche Apostolische Mission' best translated with 'Catholic Christian Apostolic Mission' founded during the 1863 schism in Hamburg, used already the addition 'Christian' in their name), but Dowie would
+- A) use a name nearly eponymous to the 'Catholic Apostolic Church' in London (while the addition 'Christian' is also not new, because the 'Allgemeine Christliche Apostolische Mission' founded during the 1863 schism in Hamburg, used already the addition 'Christian' in their name; the full name was translated from the English 'Catholic Christian Apostolic' Mission into German), but Dowie would even

 - C) call himself also an 'Apostle', although not the 13th Apostle, but the 'First Apostle' (in 1904 - precisely 3 years after the last of the 12 Apostles in the UK had died.